ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—Thcreis speaking well, speaking tasi
+Thcreis speaking well, speaking tasi
 !y. soeaktng justly, and speakt g seasonably It is
 offending against the last, to speak of entertainments
 he&#x27;nre tne indigent—of sound limbs belore the in